rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **Overview:**

-This test case is designed for Source devices and focuses on setting and verifying the AVI Content Type (Graphics, Photo, Cinema, Game, NotSignaled) through the HDMI InfoFrame.
+This test case is designed for Source devices and focuses on setting and verifying the AVI Content Type (dsAVICONTENT_TYPE_GRAPHICS,dsAVICONTENT_TYPE_PHOTO,dsAVICONTENT_TYPE_CINEMA,dsAVICONTENT_TYPE_GAME) through the HDMI InfoFrame.
 It ensures that the correct content type is displayed on the HDMI analyzer and is validated using the dsGetAVIContentType() API.

 **Platform Supported:**